Isaac Campos

 ARTICLES:

-“‘Pressure-Response’ and the Origins of Mexican Drug Policy, 1912-1920: A Reassessment,” forthcoming in Histories of Drug Trafficking in Twentieth Century Mexico, eds.
+“‘Pressure-Response’ and the Origins of Mexican Drug Policy, 1912-1920: A Reassessment,” in Histories of Drug Trafficking in Twentieth Century Mexico, eds.
 Wil Pansters and Benjamin Smith (University of New Mexico Press, 2022).

 “Reefer Madness Past and Present: Dr. Leopoldo Salazar Viniegra, Mexico, and the United States, c.
 1938-Present,” in Cannabis: Global Histories, eds.
 James Mills and Lucas Richert (MIT Press, 2021).